 Cristy Burne is a science writer, children’s author and editor.
-She has worked as a science circus performer, garbage analyst, Santa’s pixie and atom-smashing reporter.
+She has worked as a science writer, circus performer, garbage analyst, Santa’s pixie and atom-smashing reporter.

 A freelance journalist, Cristy has degrees in biotechnology and science communication.
 She has edited and contributes to Scitech and CSIRO’s popular science magazines.
 Cristy has worked in Australia, the US, South Africa, Japan and Switzerland, where she was editor of CERN’s computing news when the Large Hadron Collider was turned on.